ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

-Further information on how to write Sphinx documentation, and how to build it into a searchable website can be found [here][docs-write-sphinx-documentation].
+[Please read our guidance on how to write Sphinx documentation][docs-write-sphinx-documentation], and build it into a searchable website.

 [code-of-conduct]: ./CODE_OF_CONDUCT.md
 [coverage]: https://coverage.readthedocs.io/